FICO scores range from 300-850 — so getting in the 800s can be a feat. Fortunately, there are benefits to having a higher credit score.

-Having a high credit score makes you an attractive option for lenders.
-Not only will you have an easier time getting approved for a loan, but you will likely have access to low rates.
+A high credit score makes you more attractive to lenders.
+Not only will you have an easier time getting approved for a loan, but you will likely have access to lower interest rates.

-While having a credit score of 800 seems lofty, having scores in the 700’s can also help home buyers get lower mortgage rates.
+While having a credit score of 800 seems lofty, even scores in the 700s can help home buyers get lower mortgage rates.

-Many loan programs have a minimum required amount to get approved for a mortgage.
+Many loan programs have a minimum credit score requirement to get approved for a mortgage.
 For example, most lenders will require a credit score of 580 to get approved for an FHA loan.
-Other programs, like USDA mortgages and conventional mortgages, will require scores of at least 620.
+Other programs, like USDA mortgages and conventional loans, will require scores of at least 620.

-Is having a credit score of 820really any better than having a score of 780 when it comes to how mortgage lenders look at someone?
-Not exactly.
+Is having a credit score of 820 significantly better than having a score of 780 when it comes to how mortgage lenders look at someone?
+Not necessarily.

 Because of how credit scores are grouped by lenders, some changes in credit aren’t going to affect your eligibility or rates.
-While a score of 820 is certainly better than 780, lenders will look at the two home buyers as credit equals because they fall in the same credit score range.
+While a score of 820 is certainly better than 780, lenders will look at the two qualifying home buyers as credit equals because they fall in the same credit score range.

-In many cases, the size of the downpayment is the only thing that is going to determine a difference in available mortgage rates for home buyers with such credit scores.
+In many cases, the size of the down payment is the only thing that is going to determine a difference in available mortgage rates for home buyers with comparable creditworthiness.

 However, keeping a high credit score is still important.

-Each grouping of credit scores has specific mortgage rates given by different lenders.
+Each grouping of credit scores has specific mortgage rates assigned by different lenders.
 This means that you will be offered a lower mortgage rate if you are in a better credit score group.
-But the grouping can also frustrate some home buyers.
+But this grouping method can frustrate some home buyers.

 A credit score of 779 is going to be grouped differently than a credit score of 780.
-Even though they are just one point away, the credit score of 779 is going to be associated with higher mortgage rates while the score of 780 will get the same mortgage rates as a score of 820 would.
+Even though they are just one point away, the credit score of 779 is going to be offered higher interest rates while the score of 780 will get the same mortgage rates as a score of 820 would.